 Over 45,000 eligible residents or employees in West Virginia currently hold notary public commissions.
-The Secretary of State administers the application process, and the Governor issues notary public commissions for a term of ten years.
+The Secretary of State administers the application process and issues notary public commissions for a term of five (5) years.

 The authority of a notary public is generally limited to acknowledging the signature of a person to a document or to an oath signed within the state.
 The role of the notary is to assure that the signature on a document is the true signature of the person he or she claims to be.
 A notary can be held financially responsible if fraud occurs because of the notary's improper notarization.

 If you are a notary or a person trying to obtain a proper notarization on a document, we urge you to review the practice handbook and the FAQs to help avoid future problems with your documents.

 Please visit these links for complete notary information: